nkavid/gfx-checks/README.md

 # Checks

 The tag 'experimental' in some checker names enables ignoring WIP checks when working on other stuff not on implementing checks.
+While developing checkers use [compiler-explorer](https://godbolt.org/) which includes AST viewer.

 - [gfx-implementation-in-namespace](#gfx-implementation-in-namespace)
 - [gfx-main-implementation-filename](#gfx-main-implementation-filename)